MillennialFalkor/cm-shop-chat/README.md

 `192.168.10.10  shopchat.cm`

 ### Boot Vagrant Box
-From the project root, run the `vagrant up` command.
+From the project root, run the `vagrant up --provision` command.

 ### Run Migrations
 Bring your environment up to speed with database updates and sample data by running `php artisan migrate`.